Chinchilla Treats and Precautions

 As humans, we want to give our pet a pleasure and we cannot resist many times because of the love we have for it.
 Especially for the chinchilla owners the word moderation is the key for a healthy and really happy chinchilla!
 There are also good and bad chinchilla treats that you should be aware.
 First of all we cannot give to our chinchilla every food that we eat as treat or not.
 Chinchillas have a very sensitive digestive system that is not used to our food and cannot handle fats, oils and sugary treats.
 You also advised to avoid the most commercial chinchilla treats as stick seed treats and sugary ‘yogurt’ drops and grains that they are also high in sugar and fats.
 Too many treats can cause many health issues like diarrhea, and more serious, can lead to premature death like bloating, severe digestive distress, seizures, impactions, tooth decay, malocclusion, pancreatitis, liver damage.
 Many chinchilla treats can lead also, as chinchillas are selective feeders, to the point where they will consume less of their basic food, as they will wait for the treats, and this will result to weight loss and malnutrition.
 Finally remember how small a chinchilla’s stomach is!
 Many treats means less space in stomach for their normal food.

 Chinchillas are famous beggars and you should not fall to his trap!
-Chinchilla does not know what is good or bad for himself and he will consume almost anything you give.
-You must resist to his begging and the chin should learn that he would not have a treat every time is begging!
+Chinchillas cannot differentiate between what is good or bad for himself and he will consume almost anything you give.
+You need to resist to his pleads and the chin will learn that he would not have a treat every time is begging!
 When a chin is begging, it may also be because his food bowl or water bottle is empty, or because he wants attention or playtime out of cage.

 When you give a treat to your chinchilla by hand, have in mind a couple of things.
 Chinchillas rely most on their sense of smell as their eyes are on the sides of their head so sometimes they can have trouble finding the treat or accidentally nip your finger.
-However, when feeding treats you should give them by hand and never add them in the food bowl.
+However, when feeding treats try giving them by hand instead of adding them in the food bowl.
 Otherwise, chinchillas, as we said are selective feeders, will only pick out the treats to eat and they may wait to eat again to find treats in their food bowl, which is NOT good as it could lead to weight loss and malnutrition.

 Some treats can be given every day and some others should be given 2 – 3 times a week.
 Some treats also can be avoided totally and never be given.
-You should give only one type of treat per day and not one of each type.
+Try to restrict treats to one type per day and not one of each type.
 You should NEVER give a treat to a chinchilla under 6 months of age.
 You should NEVER give a treat to an ill chinchilla or has diarrhea or messy and squashy fecal droppings, instead they should consume only pellets and hay and sometimes not even pellets if the diarrhea is excessive.

 CHINCHILLA HEALTHY TREATS